Nature's Best Hope Is You!

 Schuylkill Nature Center

+Volunteer to assist with moving and tagging native trees delivered to the Schuylkill Nature Center, an important step on their way to cool off and green up neighborhoods in Philadelphia.
 PA Plants Native! is a program of Pennsylvania Interfaith Power & Light in partnership with the Chesapeake Bay Foundation.
 To date, PA Plants Native has distributed more than 150,000 trees across the state.
-On Thursday, volunteers will assist with moving and tagging native trees delivered to the Schuylkill Nature Center, an important step on their way to cool off and green up neighborhoods in Philadelphia.
-Signups coming soon!

 Schuylkill Nature Center

+Volunteer to assist with moving and tagging native trees delivered to the Schuylkill Nature Center, an important step on their way to cool off and green up neighborhoods in Philadelphia.
 PA Plants Native! is a program of Pennsylvania Interfaith Power & Light in partnership with the Chesapeake Bay Foundation.
 To date, PA Plants Native has distributed more than 150,000 trees across the state.
-On Thursday, volunteers will assist with moving and tagging native trees delivered to the Schuylkill Nature Center, an important step on their way to cool off and green up neighborhoods in Philadelphia.
-Signups coming soon!

 Saturday, April 26